robinwesterik/openhaystack/README.md

 Therefore, the installation procedure is slightly different and requires you to temporarily disable [Gatekeeper](https://support.apple.com/guide/security/gatekeeper-and-runtime-protection-sec5599b66df/1/web/1).
 Our plugin does not access any other private data such as emails (see [source code](OpenHaystack/OpenHaystackMail)).

+1. Download a precompiled binary release from our <a href="https://github.com/seemoo-lab/openhaystack/releases">GitHub page</a>.
-1. Build the application from source via Xcode.
+   _Alternative:_ build the application from source via Xcode.
 2. Open OpenHaystack.
 This will ask you to install the Mail plugin in `~/Library/Mail/Bundle`.
 3. Open a terminal and run `sudo spctl --master-disable`, which will disable Gatekeeper and allow our Apple Mail plugin to run.
 4. Open Apple Mail.
 Go to _Preferences_ → _General_ → _Manage Plug-Ins..._ and activate the checkbox next to _OpenHaystackMail.mailbundle_.